 God decided to make the Sabbath command clear to Israel while they were in the Wilderness of Sin (Zin).
 Israel had left the “flesh pots” of Egypt behind and grumbled to Moses because they lacked food.
 God had to test whether they would obey His Law.
 He created a specific test, through manna, that was designed to teach Israel the uniqueness of the Sabbath’s holy time.
 The account is found in Exodus 16.
 (It illustrates that people will almost eagerly believe that time or God’s laws can change.)

 God told the Israelites to take a young lamb, without spot or blemish, to represent a type of Christ—the Lamb of God (John 1:29).
-This was always to be done on the tenth day of the first month of the Hebrew sacred year.
-Unlike all humanly-devised calendars that begin the year in mid-winter, this sacred year began in the spring, around the equinox, with the new moon.
+This was always to be done on the 10th day of the first month of the Hebrew sacred year.
+Unlike all humanly devised calendars that begin the year in mid-winter, this sacred year began in the spring, around the equinox, with the new moon.

 Israel had also lost knowledge of the sacred calendar.
 Notice what God instructed: “This month shall be unto you the beginning of months: it shall be the first month of the year to you” (Ex.
 12:2).
 As Christ’s sacrifice was the beginning of God’s Plan, the Passover was to be in the “beginning” month.